 The PF Law expressly permits a private fund to enter into agreements (which we understand would include subscription agreements, side letters and a partnership agreement) with investors and accept capital commitments from investors for the purpose of making investments before submitting its registration application to CIMA.

-Subject to the transitional period referred to above, if any investor is not a high net worth or sophisticated investor, a private fund must submit an application for registration to CIMA within 21 days of its acceptance of capital commitments.
+Subject to the transitional period referred to above, a private fund must submit an application for registration to CIMA within 21 days of its acceptance of capital commitments.
 Again subject to the transitional period, in all cases, a private fund must register with CIMA before accepting capital contributions from investors in respect of investments.

 Does registration involve filing an offering document?

 CIMA have confirmed that a copy of the marketing materials, summary of terms or offering document will be required to be filed upon registration.
 It is expected that in practice a summary of terms may often be most efficient and appropriate.